solidjs/solid-start/README.md

 #### Why?

 - We changed how we declare our routes to make it more flexible.
-Earlier we gave you a `Routes` component from `solid-start` that was equivalent to rendering a `Routes` from `solid-app-router` (yeah we know its confusing, that's why we are changing it) and filling it with the routes from the file system.
+Earlier we gave you a `Routes` component from `solid-start` that was equivalent to rendering a `Routes` from `@solidjs/router` (yeah we know its confusing, that's why we are changing it) and filling it with the routes from the file system.
 The opt-in to the file-system routing was all-in or nothing.
 You didn't have an opportunity to add more `Route`s.
 We now export `FileRoutes` from `solid-start` that represents the route config based on the file-system.
 It is meant to be passed to the `Routes` component from `solid-start` or wherever you want to use the file-system routes config.
   - You can use it together with other `Route` components.
     ```typescript
     <Routes>